Bannack, Montana: State park

 Sixty historic log, brick, and frame structures remain standing in Bannack, many quite well preserved; most can be explored.
-The site, now the Bannack Historic District, was declared a National Historic Landmark in 1961.
+The site, called the Bannack Historic District, was declared a National Historic Landmark in 1961.
 It joined the roster of Montana state parks in 1954.
 Volunteers work in conjunction with the state to preserve the fabled ghost town.

 Bannack Days

 Every year, during the third weekend of July, this abandoned town witnesses a historical reconstitution known as "Bannack Days".
 For two days, Bannack State Park officials organize an event that attempts to revive the times when Bannack was a boom town, re-enacting the day-to-day lives of the miners who lived there during the gold rush.
 An authentic, old-fashioned breakfast is served in the old Hotel Meade, a well-preserved brick building which was for many years the seat of Beaverhead County, before it became Dillon, Montana.